OpenWRT, WiFi 6E

 — Ivan Kuten, Promwad co-owner and CTO

-Our Case-Studies for the Telecom Industry
+Our Case-Studies in Telecom Industry

 Would you like to apply OpenWRT, Wi-Fi 6E or mesh standard in your project?